nearmap/libddog/docs/USER_GUIDE.md

 ## How to get started

-The easiest way to get started with libddog is to use the [example skeleton projet](skel) as a starting point:
+The easiest way to get started with libddog is to use the [example skeleton project](skel) as a starting point:

 ```bash
 $ git clone https://github.com/nearmap/libddog /tmp/libddog